 What about cost?

-Body Ecology Veggie Starter contains six packets for around $23.
-I use one packet for up to 10 pounds of vegetables.
+Body Ecology Culture Starter contains six packets for around $25.
+You can use one packet for batches of up to 10 pounds of vegetables.
 However, if you’re preparing that much I think it works better when using two packets.
 Fermentation moves faster and there are less problems.
-In any case, the average cost per pound ready product is still low.
+In any case, the average cost per pound of fermented veggies is still low.

 Body Ecology Kefir Starter

 One packet is used for up to eight quarts of kefir.
-This kefir starter allows you to create up to seven batches from one package.
-This works well provided you do it correctly.
-Try using about six tablespoons from the old batch to ferment a new batch of Kefir.
+This kefir starter allows you to create several batches using only one starter packet, provided you do it correctly.
+Try using about six tablespoons of the previous batch to start fermenting your next batch of Kefir.

 - Lactococcus lactis